 Some of this search may happen individually, through reading and individual practices.
 We offer a library full of resources for those seeking to learn more about Unitarian Universalism, liberal religion, world religions, and more.
 Our Contemplative Practices group is a resource for people seeking to learn more about sustaining a personal practice.

-We offer adult classes on a variety of subjects, usually led by congregants, that may happen during Sunday School at 9:30 am or at other times throughout the week according to the nature of the class and the leader’s schedule.
+We offer adult classes on a variety of subjects, led by staff and congregants, during our Learning & Practice Second Hour on second and third Sundays from 11:30 am – 12:30 pm, or at other times throughout the week according to the nature of the class and the leader’s schedule.
 See the calendar for upcoming classes.

 Covenant Groups are an important way many of our congregants make deeper connections and explore their spiritual journey in a small group.
 There is a drop-in group that explores the monthly worship theme on the first Sunday of each month from October through May, open to all.
 Regular groups require a longer-term commitment; there is an enrollment period to join in January.